eloquent/fixie/README.md

 compact and expanded styles that reduce file size at the cost of reduced human readablity.

-Be aware that the 'aligned compact' output style must buffer every row that is written, and only actually writes anything when the handle is closed.
+Be aware that the default 'aligned compact' output style must buffer every row that is written, and only actually writes anything when the handle is closed.
 This makes it poorly suited for very large data sets as every row is retained in memory.

 The `FixtureWriter` class takes, as its first constructor parameter, a class name to use when opening a file or stream for writing.
 The options available